 After this brief interlude, I continue with some other representative captions of the images of other modern buildings showcased in the book The International Style, before making some conclusive remarks.
 Then, we read about ‘variety of surfaces’, ‘window wall covered by blue raw silk curtain’, ‘a wall of book on palissander shelves, white plaster ceiling, and straw matting on the floor’ (Apartment Study, New York, 1930; architect: Mies van der Rohe), ‘various projections’, ‘metal and stucco spandrels’, ‘regularity of structure’ (Lovell House, Los Angeles, California, 1929; architect: Richard J. Neutra), ‘projecting balconies’, ‘screens’ (Row of Small Houses — Weissenhofsiedlung, Stuttgart, Germany, 1927; architect: J.J.P.
 Oud), ‘wall surface’, ‘wooden windows frames’, ‘windows as a continuous band or second storey wall screen’ (Shops – Siedlung Kiefhoek, Rotterdam, Holland, 1928-1930; architect: J.J.P.
 Oud), ‘subordinate rooms’, ‘rounded chimney’, ‘simple rectangular block’ (Church – Siedlung Kiefhoek, Rotterdam, Holland, 1928-1930; architect: J.J.P.
 Oud), ‘luxurious and feminine character’, ‘white material of various textures’ (Bedroom in the Berlin building Exposition, Berlin, Germany, 1931; architect: Lily Reich), ‘curved end […] gives distinction to the whole design’, ‘fenestration’ (Apartment House — Siedlung Siemensstadt, Berlin, Germany, 1930; architect: Hans Scharoun), ‘ribbon windows’, ‘doors arranged to the window rhythm’ (Professional Women’s Residence, Basel, Switzerland, 1928; architects: Artaria & Schmidt), ‘clear design’, ‘window detail’, ‘color is coral red’ (Waldner House, Basel, Switzerland, 1930; architects: Artaria & Schmidt) ‘common rooms’, ‘one-room apartments oriented to the south’, ‘the wall above the balcony is pale blue and that below bright red.
 Other walls and posts are white’, ‘excellent refinement’ (Budge Home for the Aged, Frankfort, Germany, 1929-1930; architects: Stam & Moser), ‘long thin roof slab’, ‘terrace overlooking the water’ (Bathing Beach, near Zurich, Switzerland, 1928; architects: Steger & Egender), ‘wooden houses facing south’, ‘roofs are not flat but the pitch is made slight’ (Siedlung of the Swedish cooperative Society, near Stockholm, Sweden, 1930; architect: Eskil Sundhal), ‘painted match-boarding admirably used on wood construction’, ‘pipe support’, ‘walls are pale lemon yellow; base and entrance are mahogany red’ (Biological Laboratory, Highlands, North Carolina, 1931; architects: Tucker & Howell; consultant: Oscar Stonorov), ‘brick courses’, ‘wall of glass’ (Schulz House, Westphalia, Germany, 1928; architect: Lois Welzenbacher), ‘curved corner’ (Apartment house, Innsbruck, Austria, 1930; architect: Lois Welzenbacher), ‘rounded edges blur the effect of volume’ (Electrical Laboratory, Tokyo, Japan, 1929; architect: Mamoru Yamada), ‘projecting wing’, ‘set-back sun terraces’ (Childern Clinic, Essen, Germany, 1930; architect: Essen Office of the City Architect), ‘adjustment to site’, ‘light to each row of classroom with their garden’ (Friedrich Ebert School, Frankfurt, Germany, 1931; architect: Ernst May, Frankfurt Office of the City Architect), ‘slanted roof’, ‘traditional planning on symmetrical axes’ (Exposition Building, Mannheim, Germany, 1930; architect: Mannheim Office of the City Architect), ‘vertical and curved elements’, ‘functional justification’, ‘aesthetic success’ (Electro-Physical Laboratory, Moscow, ex USSR, 1927; architect: Government Architects), ‘the line of the roof slab is unnecessarily complicated by the jog and curving corners’ (Automatic Post Office, Stuttgart, Germany, 1931; architect: Postal Administration).

 To sum up, these are the architectural elements, or ingredients, that define some concrete examples of modern architectures distilled through the original descriptions of H-R. Hitchcock and P. Johnson in the book The International Style: walls, roofs, floors, piers, ramps, staircases, balconies, terraces, parapets and railings, chimneys, arrangement of doors and windows, composition of ‘surfaces of volume’ to define the overall exterior aspect of buildings (façades), colours, materials, textures… No direct mention of ‘space’ is done, not even once.
 This must be suspicious for current days architects, critics and historians of architecture since it seems no current interpretation of architecture is possible without ‘space’.
 However, be careful: I’m not denying the importance of space for architecture.
 Overall, I think the introduction/invention of architectural space is an important modern interpretative other than practical achievement for understanding the complex phenomenon of architecture.
 Possibly, the invention of ‘space’ and its physical transposition from the realm of abstract ideas into the realm of built architectures is one of the greatest contributes that modern thinking has offered to architectural theory and practice so far.
-Yet, this is the ultimate question I ask architects: Where is space?
+Yet, this is the ultimate question I ask (architects): where is space?

 Places and The International Style

-(with references and credits of the Images)
+(with references and image credits)

 1. Innsbruck, Apartment House, Lois Welzenbacher, 1930